 1. Change your email password immediately, and do not use a password that you have used previously.

-2. Do not click on any links in the email; instead, just delete it.
+2. Do not click on links in the email; instead, delete them.

 3. If you have the option, block that sender from sending you further emails.